 Actually, unless your child’s provider says otherwise, you probably don’t need to worry about this so much.
-For the most part, there are only a few things you need to keep in mind as your toddler fights her way back to good health.
+For the most part, there are only a few things you need to keep in mind as your toddler fights his way back to good health.

 Liquids, liquids, liquids